-IN COMPLIANCE FINDING NO. 2 EQUAL EMPLOYMENT OPPORTUNITY PROGRAM COMPLIED WITH ALL CIVIL SERVICE LAWS AND BOARD Rules
+IN COMPLIANCE FINDING No. 2 EQUAL EMPLOYMENT OPPORTUNITY PROGRAM COMPLIED WITH ALL CIVIL SERVICE LAWS AND BOARD Rules

-After reviewing the policies, procedures, and programs necessary for compliance with the EEO program's role and responsibilities according to statutory and regulatory guidelines, the CRU determined that the SIB's EEO program provided employees with information and guidance on the EEO process including instructions on how to file discrimination claims.
+After reviewing the policies, procedures, and programs necessary for compliance with the EEO program's role and responsibilities according to statutory and regulatory guidelines, the CRU determined that the OAL's EEO program provided employees with information and guidance on the EEO process including instructions on how to file discrimination claims.
 Furthermore, the EEO program outlines the roles and responsibilities of the EEO Officer, as well as supervisors and managers.
-The EEO Officer, who is at a managerial level, reports directly to the State Treasurer and Chief Deputy Treasurer.
-The SIB also provided evidence of its efforts to promote EEO in its hiring and employment practices and to increase its hiring of persons with a disability.
+The EEO Officer, who is at a managerial level, reports directly to the Executive Director of the OAL.
+The OAL also provided evidence of its efforts to promote EEO in its hiring and employment practices and to increase its hiring of persons with a disability.